g2p/bedup/README.md

 for example a malicious application might manage to bypass it, which would allow it to change the contents of files it doesn't have access to.

 There is also a small time window when an application will get permission errors, if it tries to get write access to a file we have already started to deduplicate.

 Finally, a system crash at the wrong time could leave some files immutable;
 fix them using the `chattr -i` command.

+## Subvolumes

+The clone call is considered a write operation, it won't work on read-only snapshots.

 Another limitation of the clone call is that it won't work across subvolumes.
 It does have that in common with hard-linking.